jamie-brannan/hundred-days-swift/08__projectSeven/d034__notes.md

 ```
 >Go ahead and run the project now by pressing Cmd+R or clicking play, then tap on a row to see more detail about each petition.
 Some petitions don’t have detail text, but most do – try a few and see what you can find.

+Omg some of these are so wacky.
+Great API choice! :rocket:

 ## :two: [Finishing touches didFinishLaunchingWithOptions](https://www.hackingwithswift.com/read/7/5/finishing-touches-didfinishlaunchingwithoptions)